paytchain/wallet/README.md

 ## Getting Started

-The following instructions detail how to get started with paytwallet connecting to a localhost paytd.
+The following instructions detail how to get started with paytwallet connecting to a localhost payt.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.

-- Run the following command to start paytd:
+- Run the following command to start payt:

 ```
-paytd -u rpcuser -P rpcpass
+payt -u rpcuser -P rpcpass
 ```

 - Run the following command to create a wallet: